RachelfromIreland/the-artful-rachel/README.md

 # Tools
 - W3Schools was a huge help for me in understanding how to make the things I wanted to code more readable.
 - Paint 3D was used to resize images.
-- [Wireframe.cc](https://wireframe.cc/) was used to create the wireframes.
+- [Wireframe cc](https://wireframe.cc/) was used to create the wireframes.